shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Gale is brave yinglet!”
 He jumped up and climbed up Astalir to his antlers.
 “Eat the bread!
 Gale is in!”

 Astalir jumped for joy.
 “Let’s go!”
-He charged back towards the bread—I mean boat.
+He charged back towards the bread—I mean the boat.

 As Astalir ran forward, constructing an ice bridge as he went, Gale navigated with the ice telescope, pointing Astalir in the direction of the boat.